trulysimple/.github/CONTRIBUTING.md

 # Contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our projects!
+Thank you for investing your time in contributing to our projects! :tada:

 This guide will walk you through our contribution workflow.
+(1min read :zap:)

 ## Getting started

-We strive to make contribution as easy as possible, but we do impose some opinionated practices and, as such, will not accept PRs that try to change the contribution worfklow itself.
+We strive to make contribution as easy as possible, but we do impose some opinionated practices and, as such, will not accept PRs that try to change the contribution worfklow itself. :no_entry_sign:

 Here is a list of tools that we use in all repositories, that you should know before contributing: